mirko93s/btd6farmer/README.md

 2. Run main.py in the command line with `py <location of script>/main.py --path <directory to gameplan>` or start `run.bat` to run with the default settings and gameplan.
 3. Navigate to the homescreen of BTD 6.

-**_note: make sure that you use the english version of the game, as the bot needs the english text to work properly._**

 ### Bot Launch options
 ```
 >> py main.py --help